jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/mintfor.md

     _Internal references:_

     * [`requireClaimFor`](../properties/requireclaimfor.md)
-4. If claimed tokens should be minted, mint the project's token into the holders wallet.
+3. If claimed tokens should be minted, mint the project's token into the holders wallet.
 Otherwise increment the holder's balance or the unclaimed tokens for the project, and the total supply of unclaimed tokens for the project.

     ```solidity
     if (_shouldClaimTokens) {
-      // Mint the equivalent amount of ERC20s.
+      // If tokens should be claimed, mint tokens into the holder's wallet.
       _token.mint(_projectId, _holder, _amount);
     } else {
-      // Add to the unclaimed balance and total supply.
+      // Otherwise, add the tokens to the unclaimed balance and total supply.
       unclaimedBalanceOf[_holder][_projectId] = unclaimedBalanceOf[_holder][_projectId] + _amount;
       unclaimedTotalSupplyOf[_projectId] = unclaimedTotalSupplyOf[_projectId] + _amount;
     }